opendatasoft/codelibrary/content/apps/waze/index.md

 ---
-title: "App - Waze"
-description: "Traffic Diagnostic with Waze"
+title: "Traffic Diagnostic with Waze"
+description: "Enrich your own data with traffic data and observe in real-time the state of traffic across your territory"
 tags: []
 hubspotFormId: 54303c2e-0e50-4acf-ad7e-361fb6498df0
 hubspotPortalId: 2041226
 hubspotCampaignId: 7011p000000ybQYAAY
 ---

-# Traffic Diagnostic with Waze

 **Enrich your own data with traffic data and observe in real-time the state of traffic across your territory**